-Most families use Amazon.com or Barnes and Noble, which are both reliable book vendors.
+Most families use Barnes and Noble or one of the other departmentally approved vendors.
+A departmentally approved vendor is any publisher, book store, or book distributor that does mail order business.
+Please note that Amazon is now a departmentally approved vendor for books.
 If you are having a book sent in from a college or some other non-traditional book distributor, please check with the prison first.

 Book shipments are not considered Quarterly Packages or Special Purchases.
 There is no limit per quarter on book shipments; the only restriction is that inmates may have no more than 10 books in their possession at any one time.
 If your inmate can read 10 books a week, then you may send in 10 books a week!
 Of course, R&R may be backed up, and he/she may not get them every week.....so be careful about getting backed up!!

 When you send in a box of books from a distributor, it comes into the mailroom.
 The mailroom staff sorts all the different packages out, and sends them to the various departments.
 Books go to R&R and are logged in there.
 They go through R&R because books are considered 'personal property'.
 The inmate will receive a 'ducat' to go to R&R, where he/she will be able to pick up the books and trade in his/her old ones.
 This process may take some time.
 Whenever the mail gets backed up, R&R also tends to get backed up.
 This is especially true during holidays, lockdowns, etc.